-4.3 Proposed Surface Water Drainage Strategy

-The current findings of the local site investigations suggest that the prevailing ground conditions are such that clays will be encountered from depths of 0.4m and beyond up to depths of 3.5m.
+4.4 Proposed Surface Water Drainage Strategy The current findings of the site investigations suggest that the prevailing ground conditions are such that clays will be encountered from depths of 0.1m and beyond.
+The report also states that infiltration will not be suitable due to cohesive nature of the ground.